Get on the right track! Each session is color-coded if you are interested in attending sessions about a particular subject:

 Many local historical societies, house museums and community history museums are facing challenging times with increasing competition for leisure hours and community support.
 This session will consider models for success (along with discussions of failures) from the experiences of a dozen or so small representative history museums.
 Programming/Education, Collections/Exhibit Development, Emerging Professional

 Network, meet up with friends, or reunite with colleagues during the Eat & Engage dinner.
 The Hotel offers a variety of restaurant options.
 Attendees are responsible for their own dinner bill.
+ASL interpretation will be available.

 Make new friends in this PowerPoint parody game by showcasing your small museum-honed improvisational interpretation and public speaking skills!
 Participants will receive a randomly selected topic 30 seconds before giving a 5-minute presentation using a never-before-seen slide deck.
 Hilarity ensues & the audience votes for a winner at the end.
 Volunteer speakers, please sign up at the registration desk.
+ASL interpretation will be available.

 Suse Anderson, PhD, Museopunks!